rmsalinas/aruco_nano/README.md

 ## Installation

 Integration is trivial.
-Simply copy the aruco_nano.h file into your project directory.
+Simply copy the `aruco_nano.h` file into your project directory.

 ### Dependencies
-* OpenCV (Core, ImgProc, Calib3d, HighGUI)
+* OpenCV 4.9+
 * C++17 standard

 ## Usage